 WAC 200-100-03001 states, in part "...
 (4) The state risk manager shall evaluate the operational safety and soundness of the program by monitoring changes in liquidity, claims reserves and liabilities, member equity, self-insured retention, and other financial trends over time.
-Programs experiencing adverse trends may cause the state risk manager to increase frequency of on-site program review and monitoring, including increased communication with the governing body and requirements for corrective plans..."
+Programs experiencing adverse trends may cause the state risk manager to increase frequency of on-site program review and monitoring, including increased communication with the governing body and requirements for corrective plans. . ."

 Results: Financial trends show the increases and decreases in assets, liabilities, revenues and expenses.
-The information below was taken directly from the audited financial statements of FY 2013.
-Upon review, no adverse financial trends were noted (See Attachments A & B).
+The information below was taken directly from the audited financial statements of FY 2014.
+Upon review, no adverse financial trends were noted (See Attachment A on Page 11 and Attachment B on Page 12).